cdpadilla42/chrisdpadilla.com/_posts/books2022.md

 I'm starting a campaign to read every [Discworld](https://www.terrypratchettbooks.com/book-series/discworld/) book.
 I've hopped around, and I've finally settled on reading them in order.

 I read up to the 6th book this year, Wyrd Sisters.
 But the Light Fantastic was my favorite.
 Still wildly funny, but there's a more serious tone at the start that quickly reshapes even in the next book onward.
-If these books were illustrations, later books are fully colored in more of a cartoony style, and this one was done purely in ink.
+If these books were illustrations, later books are fully colored in more of a cartoony style, and this one was done a darker, more engergetic ink style.

 <div className="clearfix">